Peyton C. March: Personal life

-March married Josephine Cunningham (née Smith, 18 December 1862 – 18 November 1904), the widowed daughter of his battery commander, Lieutenant Colonel Lewis Smith, on July 4, 1891.
+March married Josephine Cunningham (née Smith, December 18, 1862 – November 18, 1904), the widowed daughter of his battery commander, Lieutenant Colonel Lewis Smith, on July 4, 1891.
 She died in November 1904, while March was still observing the Imperial Japanese Army.
-Between 28 November 1917 and 8 June 1918, their daughters Mildred (1893–1967), Josephine (1895–1972) and Vivian (1899–1932) had all married army officers, Josephine marrying March's aide-de-camp in World War I, Joseph M. Swing.
+Between November 28, 1917, and June 8, 1918, their daughters Mildred (1893–1967), Josephine (1895–1972) and Vivian (1899–1932) had all married army officers, Josephine marrying March's aide-de-camp in World War I, Joseph M. Swing.
 Josephine had a twin brother, named Peyton Jr. who died ten days after their birth.
 March's second son, also named Peyton Jr., was killed in a plane crash in Texas during World War I. March AFB in Riverside, California, was named in his honor.
 A third son, Lewis Alden March, was born in 1904 and died in 1928.

 While traveling in Italy, he met Cora Virginia McEntee (1897–1964), and married her in August 1923.

+Death

+March died at the Walter Reed Army Medical Center in Washington, D.C., on April 13, 1955.
+He was buried at Arlington National Cemetery.

+His funeral march included "the escort commander and his staff, the United States Army Band, one battalion of cadets from the U.S. Military Academy, one company of infantry, one battery of field artillery, one company of armor, the U.S. Marine Band, one company of Marines. one company of bluejackets, one squadron of airmen, and one composite company of servicewomen."
+The estimated total strength of the military escort was 1,200 soldiers, sailors, airmen, and Marines.